OrianaVenture/VentureValheim/LocationReset/README.md

 ## Installation

 This mod needs to be on the client, it will work even if other players do not have it installed but may behave unexpectedly when playing around other players without the mod.
+For best results have everyone install the mod.
 When this mod is put on a server it will sync the configurations from the server to all clients on connection.
 Live changes to the configurations should take immediate effect.

 ## Changelog

+### 0.3.0

+* Small optimization to the reset timing for dungeons and locations, now checks the area is ready before performing a reset - should help reduce small duplication errors
+* Major addition of Leviathan Resetting with new configs! (defaults to on! be aware when you upgrade the mod)

+### 0.2.4

+* Added in a check for performing a reset only if the player is hosting the chunk to help mitigate multiplayer issues with reset times not being recorded properly and triggering multiple resets too soon.

 ### 0.2.3